ibalafkir/DiffPELE/README.md

 ```bash
 $SCHRODINGER/utilities/prepwizard ./DiffPELE/examples/4POU.pdb ./DiffPELE/examples/4POU_prep.pdb -rehtreat -disulfides -fillloops -fillsidechains -propka_pH 7.4 -minimize_adj_h -f OPLS_2005
 ```
-where $SCHRODINGER stands for the path of the Maestro Schrodinger molecular modeling suite.
+where $SCHRODINGER stands for the path of the Maestro Schrodinger molecular modeling suite in your cluster or local machine.

 ### Run DiffPELE in MNV

+We provide runners for running DiffPELE in our computer cluster MareNostrumV (MNV).

 To run DiffPELE in MNV use our runner and adapt parameters to your input PDB and chains or input from terminal.
 See these 2 examples:
 ```bash